ACM-Valdosta-State/.github/profile/ACM_Constitution.md

 2. The president shall appoint all committee chairpersons.
 3. The president, with approval of the executive board, directs the budget.
 4. Vacancies in offices will be filled by appointment of the President with approval of the general membership.
+5. The president shall oversee the weekly officer meetings.

 ### Section B: The Vice President
 1. The vice president shall be the parliamentarian for the organization.
 2. The vice president shall assume the duties of the president should the office become vacant, or in the absence of the president.
 3. The vice president will keep and have available current copies of the constitution and bylaws.
 4. The vice president will be responsible making sure Event Coordinator is scheduling programs.
+5. The vice president shall assist the president in preparing the agenda for the weekly officer meetings.

 ### Section C: The Secretary
 1. The secretary shall be responsible for keeping the minutes (in 2 places) of all the general membership meetings and the meetings of the executive board.
 2. The secretary will provide a copy of the minutes for each officer and advisor and keep a master file.
 3. The secretary shall maintain a complete and accurate account of attendance.
+4. The secretary shall document the discussions and action items from the weekly officer meetings.

 ### Section D: The Treasurer
 1. The treasurer shall keep a current record of all financial transactions.